 Suggestions for articles

-Are you under 35? – Many incorrectly assume that an SCA is a heart attack and only happens to older people, we know it doesn’t and so it would be good help educate others
+- Under 35? – Many incorrectly assume that an SCA is a heart attack and only happens to older people.
+We know it doesn’t and so it would be good help educate others